rodaebel/gaesynkit/doc/source/quickstart.rst

 ==========

-The gaesynkit framework aims at providing a Client Storage API which enables Google App Engine application developers to create entities in the local storage of a web client and synchronize them with the server-side Datastore at a later point of time.
+The gaesynkit framework aims at providing a Client Storage API which enables Google App Engine application developers to create entities in the client's `Web Storage <http://dev.w3.org/html5/webstorage>`_ and synchronize them with the server-side Datastore at a later point of time.

 It mainly consists of these components: